cochoa0x1/advanced-lane/README.md

 ### 3. Lane line masking

 To identify lane lines a combination of color thresholds and directional gradients were used.
-Building on the method used in the first lane line project, white and yellow lines were identified indiviually by a color threshold.
+Building on the method used in the first lane line project, white and yellow lines were identified individually by a color threshold.

 ```python
 #yellow mask